andrejewski/himalaya/README.md

 # Himalaya

-Himalaya is a pure JavaScript HTML parser that converts HTML into JSON, which can then be further manipulated by other modules.
+A pure JavaScript HTML parser that converts HTML into JSON, which can then be further manipulated by other modules.

 ```bash
 npm install himalaya